 Do you want the crazy story behind this supplement?
 Then read on!

-Let me start off this Mr Hyde pre workout review with a little detail.
+Let me start off this Mr. Hyde Nitrox pre-workout review with a little detail.

-When Mr Hyde pre-workout was introduced by well-known supplement manufacturer ProSupps, it rapidly gained a massive following.
-Half through clever marketing and half through a crazy stimulant-based formulation—guys couldn’t get enough of this stuff!
+When Mr. Hyde pre-workout was introduced by well-known supplement manufacturer ProSupps, it rapidly gained a massive following.
+Half through clever marketing and a half through a crazy stimulant-based formulation—guys couldn’t get enough of this stuff!

 But, don’t get too excited.

-In this Mr Hyde pre workout review, I’ll concentrate on the discontinued Mr Hyde 2.0—stocks of this product still remain, and many online stores are currently selling it.
+In this Mr. Hyde pre workout review, I’ll concentrate on the Mr. Hyde Nitrox.

 Just one more thing:

-Mr Hyde pre-workout concentrates on three areas of training—using its own distinct compounds.
+Mr. Hyde Nitrox pre-workout concentrates on three areas of training—using its own distinct compounds.
 To give credit where it’s due, in each of these “matrices” as they call them—all ingredients are quantified.

 - Strength Matrix—ingredients angled toward boosting endurance, raising blood flow to the muscles, and increasing pumps.